Delirium is sudden severe confusion due to rapid changes in brain function that occur with physical or mental illness.

 The goal of treatment is to control or reverse the cause of the symptoms.
 Treatment depends on the condition causing delirium.
 The person may need to stay in the hospital for a short time.

 Stopping or changing medications that worsen confusion, or that are not necessary, may improve mental function.
-Substances and medicines that can worsen confusion include:
+After asking about your medical history, your doctor will discuss medicines and substances that can worsen confusion, such as alcohol.

 Disorders that contribute to confusion should be treated.
 These may include:

 Treating medical and mental disorders often greatly improves mental function.

 Medicines may be needed to control aggressive or agitated behaviors.
 These are usually started at very low dosages and adjusted as needed.